Perovskite solar cell: Commercialization

 A factory producing perovskite solar cells was opened in May 2021 in Wrocław by Saule Technologies.
-As of 2021 there was a little manufacturing in Poland and China, but large-scale deployment was held back by the instability and shorter lifespan.
+As of 2021 there was a little manufacturing in Poland and China, but large-scale deployment was held back by the instability and shorter lifespan of the cells.
 Oxford PV opened a factory in Brandenburg, Germany in 2022.

 However companies hope to have perovskite-on-silicon tandem products on the market with a 25-year warranty sometime in the mid-2020s.
 They may help to meet the high targets for new solar power in India.
 Building integrated photovoltaics is a possible area of commercialisation, and while there are still stability-related concerns, in 2021 a building in Lublin became the first to be clad with perovskite solar panels, which marked the first commercial use of perovskite.

 The U.S. Department of Energy Solar Energy Technologies Office (SETO) is a government organization that is investing in the research and development of perovskite solar technologies.
 They have identified several key areas of improvement if perovskite solar cells are to play a part in the future of photovoltaic technologies.

 The four target areas for improvement are stability and durability, power conversion efficiency at scale, manufacturability, and technology validation and bankability.
 The first and third points are addressed above in the Processing and Scalability sections.

 Power conversion efficiency at scale remains a problem because laboratory efficiencies for small-area devices have not been proven at larger scale devices.
 Current small-scale devices may find use in mobile and disaster response technologies due to their light weight, flexibility, and power-to-weight ratios, but large-scale testing will be necessary before the power industry adopts this technology on the grid-level.

 The technology validation and bankability area of development points to the willingness of financial institutions to collaborate with these technologies.
 This will require a standardization of testing protocols and an increase in field data available.
 The degradation of perovskite solar cells makes current PV testing methods unrealistic in predicting performance in real-world applications.
 To address these concerns in the adoption of perovskite technology, SETO has funded the Perovskite Photovoltaic Accelerator for Commercializing Technologies (PACT) Validation and Bankability Center.
 PACT will set standardized field and lab testing and conduct bankability studies to ensure that perovskite technology is ready for commercialization.
 SETO also published performance targets to direct research and verify that projects are relevant to the development of commercialization.
+In October 2024, PACT expanded and revised its mission to include 'all PV module technologies'.

+According to the American Ceramic Society, in September 2024, tandem 72-cell panels for a utility-scale installation were shipped to the United States by Oxford Photovoltaics, based in the U.K. Oxford PV plans to increase production of the modules—which have 24.5% efficiency—to gigawatt scale in the future.